 On-Demand Efficiency for Campus Housing (ODECH) ProgramApril 5, 2016

 Many campus dorms rely on central hot water systems serviced by inefficient, continuously running pumps, wasting gas, increasing energy usage and reducing the life of the entire water distribution system.
-Recognizing the significant savings opportunity, the Southern California Gas Company (SoCalGas) designed a program called On-Demand Efficiency for Campus Housing (ODECH) that is FREE to qualifying SoCalGas customers.
+Recognizing the significant savings opportunity, the Southern California Gas Company (SoCalGas) designed a program called On-Demand Efficiency for Campus Housing (ODECH) that was FREE to qualifying SoCalGas customers.

-The Benningfield Group works with manufacturers, distributors and contractors throughout the SoCalGas territory to administer the program.
-We also created a custom, online tracking database that allows us to track status, create reports, monitor inspections and store data relating to program sites and gas savings, ensuring that quality and efficiency are conducted at every stage of the program.
+The Benningfield Group worked with manufacturers, distributors and contractors throughout the SoCalGas territory to administer the program.
+We also created a custom, online tracking database that allowed us to track status, create reports, monitor inspections and store data relating to program sites and gas savings, ensuring that quality and efficiency are conducted at every stage of the program.
 The colleges who have taken advantage of the ODECH program have reported considerable savings since beginning the program.